 The deaths of Qiria and Kuchava, with the links they have, demonstrate that whoever is murdering prominent Georgians is someone even better connected than they, and is able to subvert the system.
 There are not many people this could apply to, but each of those people has a name known to the public, which will need protecting by any means possible.

-Posted by Jim W. Dean, Managing Editor on February 8, 2016, With 1496 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on February 8, 2016, With 1499 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.